90s Fashion Women

 1. Crop tops

 They look cute, sweet and they’re a part of history.
-Yes, crop tops made an excellent go-to choice for casual wear back in the 90s.
+Yes, crop tops made an excellent go-to choice for casual wear for 90s fashion for women.
 It was quite common to wear one with a plaid shirt to go on the top.
 These shirts didn’t have to be bold or flashy, even solid tops in neutral colors were quite in the scene!

 And that’s not all, women rocked this outfit with a pair of jeans, mini skirt, and shorts too.
 Black, white, dark blue – the color of denim was beyond matter.
 And when paired with accessories, it was the perfect wardrobe to spice up any day!